Blue Ensign

+The Blue Ensign is a British ensign that may be used on vessels by certain authorised yacht clubs, Royal Research Ships and British merchant vessels whose master holds a commission in the Royal Naval Reserve or has otherwise been issued a warrant.
+Defaced versions with a badge or other emblem are used more broadly; in the United Kingdom by authorised government or private bodies; and internationally by nations or organisations previously a part of the British Empire.

 The evolution of the Blue Ensign followed that of the Union Jack.
-The ensign originated in the 17th century with the St George's cross (the Flag of England) in the canton, and with a blue field.
+The ensign originated in the 17th century with the St George's Cross (the Flag of England) in the canton, and with a blue field.